nminafra/TimingAnalysis/README.md

 The output root file is saved in Results/ with the same name of the input file, plus _result_ch0_ch1.root Important plots:
 evN: graph of waveforms
-h_dtFit_Det1_Det0: time difference between the two channels with the method ComputeExactTimeCFD in /Oscilloscope_analyzeData/include/timingAlgorithm.h
+h_deltat_Smart: time difference between the two channels with the method ComputeExactTimeCFD in /TimingAnalysis/include/timingAlgorithm.h
 h_max_selected_DetN: amplitude of only events selected for timing analysis
 h_SNR_DetN: SNR computed event by event